yogeshgalav/vue-nice-validate/README.md

 ### Validate single forms

-To validate on only a single form use 'name' attribute with form tag and use function checkFormValidation.
+To validate on only a single form use 'name' attribute with form tag and use function validateForm.
 ```
 <form name="form_name">
     <input